Flux-Bot/NotGamesBot/README.md

 - Twitch chat cinema.
 Users from the chat vote for a video and the video with the higest votes gets played
 - More features
 - Fix spelling mistakes (Im sorry)

-# Support me
-Hi I make stuff like this in my free time.
-If you whant to suport me by buying a cup of tea or paying my rent you can support me here : https://paypal.me/MarkWilliamson02?locale.x=en_GB

-(I hate asking But thank you for anything you can give.
-Even a virtual hug is greatly appreciated) :)